 Aquabus: A Water Taxi Ride With Million Dollar Views In Vancouver

-While visiting Vancouver, a friend and I went for lunch at Granville Island.
+While visiting Vancouver, my friend Nick and I went for lunch at Granville Island.
 After lunch, he headed back to his office and I stayed behind.
 The weather was ideal so stayed to enjoy Granville Island.
-I grabbed a coffee from the market, sat on the benches and looked at the view.
-Then after I needed to go back to my friend’s place in Mount Pleasant.
-Rather than take the bus or hail a taxi, I took the Aquabus.
+Grabbing a coffee, I decided to sit on the benches and watch the view.
+After hanging out, I needed to get back to my friend’s place in Mount Pleasant.
+Rather than take the bus or hail a taxi, I rode the Aquabus.

 Can’t beat this, can you?